ogri-la/strongbox/README.md

 An installed addon comes from a specific addon host or *source*.
 An addon in it's `.toc` file may include the details of other sources where it can be found.

-For example, WeakAuras can be found on Github, wowinterface and Curseforge.
+For example, WeakAuras can be found on Github and wowinterface.

 To see addons with other sources, go to `View -> Columns` and click `other sources`.